gaboLectric/AppA-QRoulette/README.md

    ```
 3. Hit `¡GIRAR!` to spin the wheel.
 It cycles through numbers before stopping.
 4. The chosen question appears instantly.
 Press the space bar to show the answer.
 5. Once you run out of prompts, the app lets you know.
-Use `REINICIAR` to start a new round.
+Use `REINICIAR` to shuffle the loaded set again.
+6. Hit `Salir al Inicio` whenever you want to clear the deck and go back to the upload screen for a fresh file.

 Need a shortcut for testing? `sample-questions-fate.txt` ships with a handful of entries.